afinetooth/afinetooth.github.io/_posts/2020-06-30-add-test-coverage-to-your-ci-pipeline.markdown

 Your repo is badged!

-## Verify changes in test coverage via Coveralls
+## Verify test coverage via Coveralls

 Since we understand how test coverage works in this project, let's verify those same results through the Coveralls service.